On Lusztig's asymptotic Hecke algebra for $\mathrm{SL}_2$: Introduction

-Multiplication (see remark \ref{J ring structure remark}) in $J$, and the definition of the map $\phi$ is given combinatorially in terms of the structure constants for $\mathcal{H}$ written in the $\{C_w\}$ basis.
-As an abelian group, $J$ is free with basis $\{t_w\}_{w\in\tilde{W}}$.
+where $\mathcal{D}$ is the set of distinguished involutions and $a$ is Lusztig's $a$-function; see \S \ref{section preliminaries} and Definition \ref{a function definition}.
+Multiplication (see Remark \ref{J ring structure remark}) in $J$, and the definition of the map $\phi$ is given combinatorially in terms of the structure constants for $H$ written in the $\{C_w\}$ basis.
+It was also shown in \cite{affineII} that $\phi$ is an isomorphism after a certain completion, whose details we recall in \S\ref{the map phi section}.